davaya/jadn-pypkg/distribution/README.rst

 * define and validate a schema
 * convert the schema into documentation formats
 * truncate comments
-* translate to JSON Schema
+* translate JADN to JSON Schema
-* validate and serialize test messages in:
+* validate and serialize test messages to:

   * JSON data format
-  * Machine-optimized JSON data format
+  * Minimized-JSON data format